Rosuav/MustardMine/README.md

 * Internal refactoring: use https://github.com/lepture/authlib
 * Create one database transaction per incoming HTTP request, for efficiency
-  - Currently all operations that *require* atomicity are done with single calls to database.py, but the landing page has a ton of separate queries.
+  - Currently all operations that *require* atomicity are done with single calls to database.py (and single transactions within that), but the landing page has a ton of separate (read-only) queries.

 Requires Python 3.6 or newer.
 MAY run on 3.5 but not guaranteed.